Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to score more than 55.5 points in one game this season.
+- UTEP and its opponents have combined to score more than 56.5 points in one game this season.

-- The combined points per game average of the two teams, 59.2, is 3.7 points above Saturday's over/under.
+- The combined points per game average of the two teams, 59.2, is 2.7 points greater than Saturday's over/under.

-- This contest's over/under is 0.1 points more than the 55.4 these two squads combine to allow per game this season.
+- This contest's over/under is 1.1 points above the 55.4 these two squads combine to allow per game this season.

-- Bulldogs games this season feature an average total of 62 points, a number 6.5 points higher than Saturday's over/under.
+- The Bulldogs and their opponents have scored an average of 62 points per game in 2021, 5.5 more than Saturday's total.

-- In 2021, games involving the Miners have averaged a total of 52.3 points, 3.2 fewer than this game's set over/under.
+- The 52.3 PPG average total in Miners games this season is 4.2 points fewer than this game's over/under.

 Louisiana Tech Stats and Trends

-- Louisiana Tech has three wins against the spread in five games this season.
+- In Louisiana Tech's five games this season, it has three wins against the spread.

-- Louisiana Tech's games this year have gone over the total in four out of five opportunities (80%).
+- Louisiana Tech has gone over the point total in 80% of its opportunities this year (four times over five games with a set point total).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall this season when the team scores more than 22 points.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall this season when the team notches more than 22 points.

-- In games that Louisiana Tech churns out more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.
+- When Louisiana Tech churns out more than 301.3 yards, the team is 3-1 against the spread and 1-3 overall.

-- This year, the Bulldogs have seven turnovers, three fewer than the Miners have takeaways (10).
+- The Bulldogs have seven giveaways this season, while the Miners have 10 takeaways .

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.